awsaavedra/fundamentals-of-software-engineering/2-data-structures/README.md

 #Data Structures and Algorithms in Java

+##The book I recommend: Steven S. Skiena The Algorithm Design Manual

+    - for implementing the data structures and algorithms I would use a Static language like Java/C++ (plenty of books on implementation)

+### Things to know about the Data structure you are using..
     a.
 Know when to use one data structure over another

         -So you need to know the basic operations time complexity